FluentValidation/FluentValidation/docs/aspnet.md

 # ASP.NET Core

 FluentValidation can be used within ASP.NET Core web applications to validate incoming models.
-There are two main approaches for doing this: Manual validation and Automatic validation.
+There are two main approaches for doing this:

+- Manual validation
+- Automatic validation

 With manual validation, you inject the validator into your controller (or api endpoint), invoke the validator and act upon the result.
 This is the most straightforward and reliable approach.